AellyOfficial/kkara9009.codes/README.md

 * To include or exclude specific types of projects tap on the desired words from the filtermenu above the projects
 * To view more info on a specific project hover over the project and click on any desired links
 * To connect or contact me on w specific social site, tap on the desired social icon in the contact section

-## Credits
-For the second homepage (Design homepage) i make use of [Matthew Wagerfield's](https://github.com/wagerfield) parallax.js library.